 - Place the salt and brown sugar into a large pot or Dutch oven and mix to combine.

-- Add half of the water to pot and bring it to a boil over medium-high heat, stirring until the sugar and salt have dissolved.
+- Add half of the water and the bay leaves to the pot and bring it to a boil over medium-high heat, stirring until the sugar and salt have dissolved.

 - Allow the mixture to cool and pour in the remaining water.
 Stir to combine.